-Bank 5 Connect has a savings account that is paying (as of this writing) 0.90%.
+Bank 5 Connect has a high interest savings account that is paying (as of this writing) 1.10%.
 There is a small $10 minimum to open the account, and the minimum balance to earn the high yield interest rate is only $100.

 There are no monthly maintenance fees for having the account, however they do charge $1 per month if you want to receive your statements via U.S. mail instead of choosing the electronic statement option.

 15. Axos Bank

 Axos Bank, formerly Bank of the Internet has a great savings account option you’ll want to check out.

 High-Yield Savings Account